 - Persons 21 years of age or over are prohibited by law from providing, delivering to, or hosting the serving of alcoholic beverages in residence halls to persons under 21 years of age.

-- Persons under 21 years of age may not possess or consume alcoholic beverages (or display alcoholic beverage containers) in University residence halls.
+- Persons under 21 years of age may not possess or consume alcoholic beverages (or display alcoholic beverage containers) in the residence halls or Northern View Community.

 - Possession of kegs or bulk alcoholic beverage containers (i.e., exceeding two gallons) and selling alcoholic beverages are prohibited regardless of the resident’s age.

 - Possession, use, manufacture, sale or distribution of any dangerous narcotic, hallucinogenic, cannabis (marijuana), and/or look-alike drug in any form except under the direction of a licensed physician or as expressly permitted by law is prohibited on all University property.

 Students, staff and student organizations may not hang their own signs in the residence halls (including dining centers).
 All signs to be posted should be given to the main desk in the desired location and staff will hang the signs for the individual or group, provided they have the official university poster stamp available through Student Involvement Leadership Development.

 Signs will be taken down the day after the SILD stamp expires.
 Any signs not posted by authorized staff will be removed immediately.